Recruitment for Retention

 In this episode of Talking Talent, we’re talking about how you can use predictive analytics to make your recruiting funnel more efficient and hire top talent, faster.

 Our guest is Allison Brigden, Global Leader of Innovation and Support at PeopleScout.
 Allison has been with the company for more than 20 years, and in that time, she has gained a wealth of knowledge through implementing and managing complex RPO engagements.
-In her current role, Allison oversees PeopleScout’s AffinixTM technology.
-Affinix is a mobile-first, cloud-based platform that creates a consumer-like candidate experience and streamlines the sourcing process.
+In her current role, Allison oversees Affinix®, PeopleScout’s proprietary total talent suite of AI-powered tools that streamlines the sourcing process.
 Allison has been instrumental throughout the development and rollout of Affinix.

 In this tightening talent market with unemployment rates at record lows, predictive analytics is emerging as an essential AI tool for employers looking to stay ahead of the competition.
 Predictive analytics allows employers to use the power of data to make predictions about candidates and drive efficiencies throughout the entire talent acquisition process.